 The vow of celibacy is one of a priest's most significant gifts to God and to the people he serves through the Church.
 It should be undertaken only when the candidate has attained the emotional maturity necessary for a thorough understanding of its purpose, challenges and rewards.

-"Together in One Place," Saint Meinrad's groundbreaking program of celibacy formation, encourages seminarians to develop knowledge of their own sexuality, to value it and learn to direct it to God's service, and to learn the habits and skills that enable a lifelong commitment to healthy and effective celibate chastity.
+“Together in One Place,” Saint Meinrad’s program of celibacy formation, encourages seminarians to develop knowledge of their own sexuality, to value it, to direct it to God’s service, and to learn the habits and skills that enable a lifelong commitment to healthy and effective celibate chastity.
+This program attempts to integrate reflection on celibacy into each of the four dimensions of priestly formation: human, spiritual, intellectual, and pastoral.

 "Together in One Place" views celibacy in light of the whole community, encouraging healthy appreciation of a celibate way of life not only among seminarians, but also with others involved in their formation.